Friday, February 20, 2026

 The Royal Observatory is located on Greenwich Hill.

 The Greenwich Prime Meridian crosses Greenwich Park, running due north and south of the Royal Observatory.
-The line is marked by a stainless steel band in the observatory courtyard.

 It divides the Earth into the western and eastern hemispheres and runs right through the courtyard, marked by a shiny band.